ivam3/i-Haklab/README.md

         ]> i-Haklab install/remove alltools

-- Once tools/frameworks installation ended the OMF shell configuration will the next. on it, i-Haklab will activate the OMF shell, and you will notice it when a welcome message to the new shell appears ... when this happens you will have to wait 2min and execute the command "exit "for the continuation of its installation.
+- Once tools/frameworks installation ended the OMF shell configuration will the next. on it, i-Haklab will activate the OMF shell, and you will notice it when a welcome message to the new shell appears ... when this happens you will have to wait 2min and execute the command "exit" for the continuation of its installation.

-- At the end of its installation you will only have to restart Termux and it will show an loggin screen asking you for the access key, which by default will be "Ivam3byCinderella", and can be modified from its configuration menu that is shown when using "IbyC" as the access key.

 # COMMANDS